Cynthia-Lee/spaceship_flight_stick_game/README.md

 ## Set Up the Arduino
 ### Download the Arduino Code
+I used the Aruduino Joystick Library in my code.
+Follow instructions to download it here: https://github.com/MHeironimus/ArduinoJoystickLibrary

 I've written the Arduino code for this project.
 Download it here: https://github.com/Cynthia-Lee/arduino_joystick_with_button

+Download both the library and the Arduino code.

 ### Arduino Leonardo
 Check if your computer can read in your Arduino Leonardo